Denzel Mahoney: Professional career

-Austin Spurs (2021–present)
+Austin Spurs (2021–2023)

-After going undrafted in the 2021 NBA Draft, Mahoney joined the Charlotte Hornets for the 2021 NBA Summer League and on October 6, 2021, he signed with the San Antonio Spurs.
+After going undrafted in the 2021 NBA draft, Mahoney joined the Charlotte Hornets for the 2021 NBA Summer League and on October 6, 2021, he signed with the San Antonio Spurs.
 However, he was cut from training camp before opening night.
 On October 27, he signed with the Austin Spurs as an affiliate player.

+On October 28, 2023, the Iowa Wolves selected Mahoney with the 57th pick in the 2023 NBA G League draft.
+However, they waived him on November 8.